 Living in the countryside means that transport times and costs can often limit the musical opportunities open to children and young people.
 Connect: Resound is an exciting pro-ject exploring how digital technologies can be used in rurally isolated areas to provide in-strumental tuition, access to live music performances and teacher training.

-The aim is to identify a cost-efficient, high quality method of enhancing the music educa-tion opportunities on offer; a business model which can be shared with Music Hubs across the country.
-Following a successful pilot phase in North Yorkshire, the approach is now being further developed in partnership with Music Education Hubs across the country.
+The founding aim of the project was to identify a cost-efficient, high quality method of enhancing the music educa-tion opportunities on offer; a business model which can be shared with Music Hubs across the country.
+Following a successful pilot phase in North Yorkshire, the approach was further developed in partnership with Music Education Hubs across the country.

-Connect: Resound uses video-streaming technologies and online communication tools, such as Skype, in school settings One of the technologies is the Roland VR-3EX mixer as it offers multiple camera angles, shown in our pilot research phase to enable greater interaction and quality of experience for both young people and music leaders.
+Connect: Resound uses video-streaming technologies and online communication tools, such as Skype, in school settings One of the technologies is the Roland audio-visual streamer/mixer as it offers multiple camera angles, shown in our pilot research phase to enable greater interaction and quality of experience for both young people and music leaders.

 Durham and Darlington Music Education Hub